Privacy Policy

 Please read this Privacy Policy carefully to understand why data is being collected and what we do with that data once in our possession.

 We may change the privacy policy of the terms of business from time to time by amending this page.
-Further information about data privacy may be found in our engagement letter with you.
+Further information about data privacy may be found in our standard Terms & Conditions of Business.

 On what basis we can process your information